zenphantom/ml-git/docs/mlgit_commands.md

                         entity checked out.
   --version INTEGER     Number of artifact version to be downloaded [default:
                         latest].
-  --fail-limit INTEGER  Failure limit to abort the command [default: no
+  --fail-limit INTEGER  Number of failures before aborting the command
-                        limit].
+                        [default: no limit].
   --verbose             Debug mode

 ```